The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

-7. Member shall make all contracts and agreements in the name of the Association with the advice of the Finance Committee, and review by the Legal Officer.
+7. Member shall make all contracts and agreements in the name of the Association approval of the with the advise of Finance Review Committee, and review by the Legal Officer.
 Extracts of all contracts signed by the President setting forth terms and conditions will be published in the next issue of The Old Breed News.

 8. Member shall assign two officers, in addition to the Treasurer, including himself, to be possible signatories of all checks.
-All checks payable to the third party vendors, greater than $10,000.00 shall have two of the three signatures.
+All checks payable to third party vendors, greater than

 9. Member shall see that the books, reports, statements and certificates required by statute are properly kept and filed according to law.

-12. The Member may appoint a qualified parliamentarian.
+12. The member may appoint a qualified parliamentarian.
 When requested by the Chairperson, the Parliamentarian will recommend the proper procedure to resolve disputes during meetings.
-He has no authority to resolve disputes.
+He has no authority to resolve the disputes.